nathanbraun/nathanbraun-com/content/monty-hall.md

 > "I also wrote a simulation script." — [u/Jusque](https://www.reddit.com/r/Bayes/comments/ku100i/the_monty_hall_problem/giqwl50/?utm_source=reddit&utm_medium=web2x&context=3)

 ## Simple Explanation
 Here's the clearest way I've found to think about it.
-You can go into it with two strategies:

-### Strategy #1: Don't Switch
-Say you go in determined not to switch.
-No matter what, you're not switching.
-What happens?

-You pick a door.
-Monty opens another, empty door.
-This means nothing.
-No matter which door you picked initially (prize or no prize), there's always at least one other empty door for Monty to show you (he knows ahead of time what's behind everything).

-So he shows you an empty door.
-You don't switch.
-If you happened to have guessed the right door initially, you get the prize.

-*There's a 1/3 chance you win with this strategy.* Fine.

-### Strategy #2: Always Switch
-Now say you go into it saying you'll always switch.
+Say you always switch.
+Now there are two outcomes:

-What happens?
-You pick a door, Monty opens another, empty door.
-Again, no matter what you picked originally (prize or no prize), there's always at least one empty door for Monty to show you (he knows ahead of time what's behind everything).

-So shows you an empty door.
-You switch.
-What happens?

-**Well, if you guessed one of the two empty doors originally (it doesn't matter which one), Monty will open the other empty door, and you'll switch to the prize.**
+You originally pick one of the two dud doors (2/3 chance).
+Then Monty will open the *other* dud and so if you switch to the unopened door, you'll win.

-Since originally two out of the three doors are empty, *you have a 2/3 of winning if you go into it planning on switching.*

-The only way you *don't* win is if you pick the prize door originally, then Monty opens an empty door, you switch away to the *other* empty door and walk away with nothing (or a goat).
-There's a 1/3 this happens.
+You originally pick the prize (1/3 chance).
+Monty will open one of the two duds, you'll switch to the other, unopened dud.
+You won't win.

+So: 2/3 of winning if you switch.
+Don't switch, it all depends on whether you pick the prize initially, which you have a 1/3 of doing.